underscoreio/underscoreio/src/html/_events/2015-03-30-advanced-scala.md

 duration: 8 hours
 cost: £400/500
 navbar: events
-summary: The introduction to Scalaz that you've been waiting for.
+summary: The tools you need to build large scale systems in Scala.
 ---

 ### What